abrar-nazib/notes/assembly/abrarOS/README.md

 **Memory protection:**\
 ![Memory Protection Scheme](RefImages/protection.png)
-Protected mode allows memory from being accessed, Protected mode can prevent user program talking with hardware
+Protected mode allows memory from being accessed, Protected mode can prevent user program talking with hardware\
+Processor is put in ring 3 when user code is run.
+It's the least privilaged ring.\
+**Memory Scheme:**\

+1. Selector Memory scheme
+   * Segment Registers become selector registers
+   * Selectors point to data structures that describe memory ranges and the permissions required to access a given range.
+2. Paging Memory scheme
+   * Memory is virtual and what user program addresses, that pooints to somewhere entirely different.